Discover the complete Coldwell 100 in the latest issue

 9/100 — Lionel Messi

-Let's be clear: it's a joy to be here watching GOAT-ness, crowned in the U.S. and at the same G.O.A.T. level as greatest athletes.
-Pelé wore a New York Cosmos uniform late in his career—a move that felt a century ago.
-The arrival of the current GOAT Lionel Messi to our shores as captain of MLS's Inter Miami's CF newly-minted champions was a big deal.
-I have seen co-owner David Beckham convinced him to join him in Miami will make a fascinating movie someday.
-You see, but Messi is so crucial: what Leo Da Vinci is to art, unique, worldly, meticulous, arguably the best there ever was.
-So yeah, Messi is as G.O.A.T. as we have.
+For those of us who’ve been watching fútbol (yes, soccer) in the US since the former GOAT, Brazil’s greatest athlete, Pelé, wore a New York Cosmos uniform late in his career more than half-a-century ago, the arrival of the current GOAT, Lionel (Leo) Messi, to our shores as captain of MLS’ Inter Miami CF newly-minted champions was a b-i-g deal.
+How team co-owner David Beckham convinced him to join him in Miami will make a fascinating movie one day.
+You see, Leo Messi is to fútbol what Leo Da Vinci is to art: unquestionably, irrevocably, unequivocally the best there ever was.
+So, yeah, Messi is as GOAT as advertised.

 10/100 — Wallace Chan